kahnchana/video-prediction-policy/README.md

 Our experiments are run on one node with 8 A800/H100 cards.

 ### 🛸 Stage 1: Training video model
 (1) Since the video diffusion model are run in latent space of image encoder, we need to first extract the latent sapce of the video.
 This process will save GPU memory cost and reduce training time.
 Run `step1_prepare_latent_data.py` to prepare latent.
-The dataset formatshould be similar to `video_dataset_instance`.
+The dataset format should be similar to `video_dataset_instance`.

 We have extract features for something-something-v2, bridge, rt1 and calvin, and you can directly download them from [huggingface dataset:vpp_svd_latent](https://huggingface.co/datasets/yjguo/vpp_svd_latent/tree/main)